A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Surveying Ageing Detection Techniques

 \subsection{Overview of the Results}

-Considering the criteria described in \autoref{subsec:methodology} and the taxonomy introduced in \autoref{subsec:classification-of-tests}, relevant literature has been selected, reviewed and classified. \autoref{table:summary} summarizes the studied related work, which is described and discussed in detail in the following sections.
-Approaches are organized by component: FPGA, MicroController Units (MCU) and SoC, and Low Drop-Out (LDO) and Switching-Mode Power Supply (SMPS).
+Considering the criteria described in \autoref{subsec:methodology} and the taxonomy introduced in \autoref{subsec:classification-of-tests}, relevant literature has been selected, reviewed, and classified. \autoref{table:summary} summarizes this related work, which is discussed in detail in the following sections.

+Approaches are organized by component: FPGA, Microcontroller Unit (MCU) and SoC, and Low Drop-Out (LDO) and Switching-Mode Power Supply (SMPS).
 Contributions are further grouped according to their sensing principle.
+Within each group, references are chronologically ordered, so that the latest appear at the end.
+For each publication we indicate whether the technique was developed as an online concurrent, online non-concurrent, or offline test.
+Moreover, we expose whether techniques were evaluated under aged conditions, whether machine learning (ML) techniques were applied, and whether an analytical or empirical model was developed to study the degradation process.

-For each of the publications, it is indicated whether the technique was developed as an online or offline self-test or as an external test, and whether accelerated ageing was performed during its evaluation.
-At first glance, \autoref{table:summary} reveals that most of the literature focusing on FPGAs proposes self-test approaches, while related work on MCUs, SoCs and power supplies usually rely on the usage of external equipment.
+At first glance, \autoref{table:summary} reveals that most of the literature focusing on FPGAs proposes online test approaches, while related work on MCUs, SoCs, or power supplies dominantly relies on offline tests using external equipment.
+While various publications in the field of FPGAs and power supplies develop analytical and empirical models of the ageing mechanisms at play, this is not the case for MCUs and SoCs.
+In FPGA studies, ring oscillators are the preferred technique for characterizing and modelling.
+Finally, we can also observe a trend towards the application of ML in recent years, mainly for ageing detection techniques.